 As firefighters work to get control of several major wildfires burning across California, registration is underway for Federal Emergency Management Agency (FEMA) wildfire assistance.

-Federal assistance may be available for uninsured or underinsured individuals affected by the Dixie and River Fires in Lassen, Nevada, Placer, and Plumas counties.
+Federal assistance may be available for uninsured or underinsured individuals affected by the Dixie and River Fires in Lassen, Nevada, Placer, Plumas, Trinity and Tehama counties.

 Survivors should contact their insurance carriers first before registering with FEMA.

 Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured personal property losses, and other programs to help individuals and business owners recover from the effects of the disaster.